acotillard/devops-toolbox-api/README.md

     - **GeoLite2-ASN.mmdb**
   - Place these files in the `app` directory of this project.

+## Swagger Documentation

+A Swagger UI is provided to easily explore and test the available API endpoints.
+You can access it at `http://localhost:8000/docs`.

 ## Setup and Installation

 Follow these steps to set up and run the API locally: